-If a child has a disability which does not impact on learning, they will not have an IEP, however if the disability required adjustments to be made, a PtoS (appendix 1a), will be used to ensure the support required is understood by all who work with the child.
+If a child has a disability which does not impact on learning, they will not have an IEP, however if the disability required adjustments to be made, a PtS (appendix 1a), will be used to ensure the support required is understood by all who work with the child.
+A child may also require an annually reviewed Personal Emergency Evacuation Plan (PEEP) to ensure they are able safely leave the building in an emergency.
 Reasonable adjustments will be made to ensure full access to the curriculum and school events in consultation with parents/carers.
 Teachers modify teaching and learning expectations as appropriate for children with disabilities.
 For example, they may give additional time to complete certain activities, or they may modify teaching materials.
 In their planning, teachers ensure that they give children with disabilities the opportunity to develop skills in practical aspects of the curriculum.
 Teachers ensure that the work undertaken by disabled children:

-- takes account of their pace of learning and the equipment they use; - takes account of the effort and concentration needed in oral and written work, or when using, for example, visual aids - is adapted or offers alternative activities in those subjects where children are unable to manipulate tools or equipment, or use certain types of materials - allows opportunities for them to take part in educational visits and other activities linked to their studies - includes approaches that allow hearing-impaired children to learn about sound in science and music, and visually-impaired children both to learn about light in science, and also to use visual resources and images both in art and design and in design and technology - uses assessment techniques that reflect their individual needs and abilities.
+- takes account of their pace of learning and the equipment they use - takes account of the effort and concentration needed in oral and written work, or when using, for example, visual aids

+- is adapted or offers alternative activities in those subjects where children are unable to manipulate tools or equipment, or use certain types of materials - allows opportunities for them to take part in educational visits and other activities linked to their studies - includes approaches that allow hearing-impaired children to learn about sound in science and music, and visually-impaired children both to learn about light in science, and also to use visual resources and images both in art and design and in design and technology - uses assessment techniques that reflect their individual needs and abilities